AI Historical Figures for Interactive Museum Exhibits

 A compact, portable solution designed for retail counters, shelves, and tight spaces.
 Ideal for high-impact, real-time interactions where footprint is limited but visibility still matters.

-If you’re looking for a custom-designed AI historical figure hologram integrated with your LLM, product database, and brand voice, we can do that.
-But if speed matters, here’s your fastest route to a fully functional holographic AI avatar on-site from setup to spotlight in 4 clear steps.
+If you want a custom-designed AI historical figure hologram integrated with your LLM, archive, and brand voice, we can do that.
+But if speed matters, here’s the fastest route to a fully functional interactive museum exhibit, from setup to spotlight in four clear steps.

 Step 1: Choose your format

-Decide how the historical character will appear in the visitor experience, as a portrait, a life-size figure, a conversational guide, or an educational installation.
+Decide how the historical figure will appear in your interactive museum exhibit.
+A speaking portrait.
+A life-size hologram in the gallery.
+A conversational guide on a phone.
+An educational installation.
 Then choose the output format that fits the project: Holobox for in-gallery display, or widget for web and mobile access.

 Step 2: Configure the experience